grandemk/LudumDare46/README.md

 If you do not have git / git lfs installed, use the `setup.sh` script to get the necessary dependencies and to make sure all assets were retrieved.

+# Build

+Build using the unity editor or using scripts/webgl.sh